What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 An optimistic attitude could change your fate in more ways than one.

-The research proves one of the many benefits of positive thinking where resilient people can overcome adversity with strength and resolve.
+The research proves one of the many benefits of positive thinking where resilient people overcome adversity with strength and resolve.

-We know focusing on the good when you’re dying sounds hella crazy, but it can significantly impact your physical and mental health.
+We know focusing on the good when you’re dying sounds crazy, but it can significantly impact your physical and mental health.

 The feeling of helplessness happens to the best of us.
 And there’s no shame in showing you’re temporarily incapacitated.